zendframework/zend-stratigility/docs/book/api.md

 }
 ```

-`pipe()` takes up to two arguments.
-If only one argument is provided,
-`$middleware` will be assigned that value, and `$path` will be re-assigned to
-the value `/`; this is an indication that the `$middleware` should be invoked
-for any path.
-If `$path` is provided, the `$middleware` will only be executed
-for that path and any subpaths.

-> ### Request path changes when path matched
->
-> When you pipe middleware using a path (other than '' or '/'), the middleware
-> is dispatched with a request that strips the matched segment(s) from the start
-> of the path.
->
-> If, for example, you executed `$pipeline->pipe('/api', $api)`, and this was
-> matched via a URI with the path `/api/users/foo`, the `$api` middleware will
-> receive a request with the path `/users/foo`.
-This allows middleware
-> segregated by path to be re-used without changes to its own internal routing.

 Middleware is executed in the order in which it is piped to the
 `MiddlewarePipe` instance.

 The `MiddlewarePipe` is itself middleware, and can be executed in stacks that
 expect http-interop middleware signatures.
+It is also a request handler,
+allowing you to use it in paradigms where a request handler is required; when
+executed in this way, it will process itself in order to generate a response.

 Middleware should either return a response, or the result of
 `RequestHandlerInterface::handle()` (which should eventually evaluate to a
 response instance).

-Within Stratigility, `Zend\Stratigility\Next` provides an implementation
-of `RequestHandlerInterface`.

-Internally, during execution of the `process()` method, `MiddlewarePipe` creates
-an instance of `Zend\Stratigility\Next` (feeding it its queue), executes it, and
+Internally, `MiddlewarePipe` creates an instance of `Zend\Stratigility\Next` to
-returns its response.
+use as a `RequestHandlerInterface` implementation to pass to each middleware;
+`Next` receives the queue of middleware from the `MiddlewarePipe` instance and
+processes each one, calling them with the current request and itself, advancing
+its internal pointer until all middleware are executed, or a response is
+returned.

 ## Next

-`Zend\Stratigility\Next` is primarily an implementation detail of middleware,
+`Zend\Stratigility\Next` is primarily an implementation detail, and exists to
-and exists to allow delegating to middleware registered later in the stack.
-It
+allow delegating to middleware aggregated in the `MiddlewarePipe`.
+It is
-is implemented as an http-interop/http-middleware `RequestHandlerInterface`.
+implemented as an http-interop/http-middleware `RequestHandlerInterface`.

-Since your middleware needs to return a response, it must:
+Since your middleware needs to return a response, the instance receives the

-- Compose a response prototype in the middleware to use to build a response, or a
-  canned response to return, OR
-- Create and return a concrete response type, OR
-- Operate on a response returned by invoking the delegate.
+`$handler` argument passed to `MiddlewarePipe::process()` as a fallback request
+handler; if the last middleware in the queue calls on its handler, `Next` will
+execute the fallback request handler to generate a response to return.

 ### Providing an altered request: